Waseem49/DigiStall/README.md

 <p align="center">
   <img src="https://img.shields.io/badge/Vercel-00C7B7?style=for-the-badge&logo=vercel&logoColor=white" alt="vercel" />
 </p>
-<h3 align="center"><a href="https://ombd-c-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
+<h3 align="center"><a href="https://digi-stall-waseem49.vercel.app/" target="_blank"><strong>Want to see live preview »</strong></a></h3>
 <br />
 <br />
-"Discover and organize your favorite movies with our OMDb app!
-Easily search for movies, explore detailed information, and add them to your personalized favorites list.
-Whether you're a movie enthusiast or looking for your next watch, our app lets you curate your collection.
-Seamlessly navigate your favorite movies in one place, making it a breeze to keep track of the films you love.
-Experience the joy of movie discovery and create your watchlist today!"
+"Digital" is a user-friendly e-commerce application that simplifies online shopping.
+Users can effortlessly browse through a wide array of products and add their desired items to a virtual shopping cart.
+The intuitive interface allows users to easily manage their selections, including adding new products, adjusting quantities, and removing items from the cart."
 <br />
 <br />

 ## 🚀 Page
 - Landing Page
-- Favorite-list & Movie-Details Page
+- Cart Page
 ## 🚀 User can Do
-- User can add a Movie to Favorite-list
+- User can add and remove products.
 <br />
 <br />
 <h1 align="center"> 🏷️ Landing Page or Home Page </h1>